utilmeta/utilmeta-py/docs/en/tutorials/bmi-calc.md

 Our introductory tutorial is to write a simple BMI calculation API, which calculates the corresponding BMI value according to the input height and weight.
 ## 1. Create project

-Create our project directly using `meta setup` the command
+We can create a project directly using

 ```
 meta setup demo-bmi
 ```

-Then you will be prompted to enter the description of the project, URL and other information, you can choose to skip, after completion, you will get the following file structure
+Then you will be prompted to enter the description, host and other information, you can choose to skip, after that, you will get the following file structure

 ```
 /bmi